 - Place your cherries on a sheet pan lined with parchment paper.

-- Remove, allow to cool before pitting.
-It will be a lot easier to remove the pits from cooked cherries.
+- Remove from the oven and allow to cool before pitting.
+It will be a lot easier to remove the pits from cooked cherries (pro tip).

 - Make the caramel sauce before serving so it’s still warm!